Cal Turner Jr.: Philanthropy

 Turner serves on the board of trust of his alma mater, Vanderbilt University.
 He endowed the Cal Turner Program For Moral Leadership in the Professions at the Owen Graduate School of Management at Vanderbilt University in 1994.
 With his sister Laura Dugas, Turner donated a pipe organ to the Blair School of Music at Vanderbilt University.
-Additionally, Turner serves on the board of trustees of Lindsey Wilson College, a private college in Columbia, Kentucky.
+Additionally, Turner serves on the board of trustees of Lindsey Wilson University, a private college in Columbia, Kentucky.
 In March 2015, he donated US$1.2 million through the Cal Turner Family Foundation to endow the Turner Family Center for Social Ventures at Vanderbilt's Owen School of Management.

 Turner served on the board of trustees of Fisk University, a historically black university in Nashville; the PENCIL Foundation, a non-profit organization whose aim is to improve public education in Nashville, and the YMCA of Middle Tennessee.
 He also served on the board of trustees of the Easter Seals Tennessee, a non-profit organization for children with disabilities and special needs.
 Additionally, he serves on the Leadership Council of the Andrews Institute, a research center at the College of Leadership and Public Service of Lipscomb University.
 Through the Cal Turner Family Foundation, he donated US$3 million to build the Cal Turner Family Center, a conference center at Meharry Medical College, a United Methodist medical school in Nashville.
 Additionally, he established the Cal Turner Jr. Center for Church Leadership at Martin Methodist College, a United Methodist college in Pulaski, Tennessee.

 Turner was the recipient of the Presidential Award for Private Sector Initiatives from President Ronald Reagan in 1988.
 Additionally, he was awarded the Stanley S. Kresge Award from the United Methodist Higher Education Foundation.